 Carrot Faq

-How should carrots be stored to keep them fresh
+How should carrots be stored to keep them fresh?

-Are carrots good for weight loss
+Are carrots good for eyesight?

 Carrots are low in calories and high in fiber, which can help you feel full and satisfied, potentially aiding in weight loss.